ezzheng/habsim/README.md

 This is an offshoot of the prediction server developed for the Stanford Space Initiative's Balloons team.
 It restores core functionality and introduces a simple UI that suits the current needs of the balloons team.

 ### Architecture Changes
-**Old Version (Client Library):** The original `habsim` package was a Python client library that made HTTP requests to `habsim.org` API server.
-Users would install the package and call prediction functions, which would contact the remote server.
+**Old Version (Client Library):** Python package that made HTTP requests to `habsim.org` API.
+Users installed it and called functions like `util.predict()` which contacted the remote server.

-**Current Version (Self-Contained Server):** This version IS the server.
-It runs a Flask application that:
+**Current Version (Self-Contained Server):** This IS the server - a Flask app that hosts the web UI, serves REST API endpoints, and runs simulations locally using GEFS data from Supabase.

-- Hosts the web UI at the root URL
-- Provides REST API endpoints (`/sim/*`)
-- Performs simulations locally using GEFS data from Supabase
-- No longer depends on external prediction servers
+**Benefits:** Independence from external services, non-technical users can just visit a URL, full control over performance/caching.

+**Tradeoffs:** You pay for compute/storage (vs. shared infrastructure), responsible for scaling/maintenance, no programmatic Python API (web UI only).

-**Note on `habsim/` folder:** This directory serves a dual purpose - it's both the Python package (containing `classes.py` for simulation) AND a Python virtual environment (containing installed dependencies in `lib/`, `bin/`).
-Legacy client utilities (`util.py`, `ioutil.py`) have been moved to `deprecated/` as they're no longer needed.
+**Note:** The `habsim/` folder is both the Python package (`classes.py`) AND a virtual environment (`lib/`, `bin/`).
+Legacy client code moved to `deprecated/`.

 ## How It Works